 - Increased patient feedback

 There are many additional benefits that a doctor reaps through understanding and practicing more empathetic communications.
-It’s clearly self-rewarding through positive patient feedback and outcomes, and is helpful in combating physician burnout.
+It’s clearly self-rewarding through positive patient feedback and outcomes.
+However, this is helpful in combating physician burnout.

-Additionally, many malpractice cases that began due to a lack of empathy and poor communications could often have been avoided.
+Additionally, many malpractice cases began due to a lack of empathy and poor communication.
+However, there are ways to avoid this.
 After all, a medical care experience is only good if the patient agrees that it is.

 At Spine & Orthopedic Center, we know how important it is to listen to you, and we value your important feedback.
 Our caring staff strives to make every office visit a great medical care experience.
-If you would like to experience our exceptional dedication to our patients’ satisfaction, as well as their good health, please call or visit Spine & Orthopedic Center today for more information.
+If you would like to experience our exceptional dedication to our patients’ satisfaction, as well as their good health, please call 888-409-8006.
+Or schedule an appointment online now.